 - To a business owner, it's finding yourself the owner of a program that takes new employees longer and longer to understand, is more and more likely to break in unpredictable ways, and scares the living crap out of old employees who avoid large swaths of the codebase due to a sense of self-preservation. :p

-What'd you think of these?
-Good?
-Bad?
+What do you think?
 Ultimately, all comparisons fail to capture the many aspects of what exactly technical debt is.
 How would you explain it?
 Share below!

 And if you want to read some pragmatic posts on the subject, here's a few from Erik Dietrich that I liked: